kumar045/mdfileviewer/README.md

 **Estimated time needed:** 45 minutes

 Welcome to the hands-on lab for **Cloud Source Repositories**.
-In this part, you will create a Google Cloud Source Repository with all code files .
+In this lab, you will create a Google Cloud Source Repository with all code files .

 # Common Steps: